dmarrinan/Scraping-Mars-Data/README.md

 <br/>
 `python app.py` <br/>
 <br/>
-Copy the local address listed into your browser and use the specified routes to retrieve data.
+Copy the local address listed into your browser to render the html page.